Arc Flash Clothing, Electrical PPE & Flash Protection Kits

 PPE used should match the calculated level of risk to ensure adequate worker protection.

-Pictured: Arc flash clothing protection manufactured by CATU Electrical to provide electrical safety and personal protection against arcing risk to MV HV electrical engineers working on the isolation, maintenance and restoration of medium/high voltage switchroom equipment.
+Pictured: Arc flash clothing protection manufactured by CATU Electrical to provide electrical safety and personal protection against arcing risk to MV HV electrical engineers working on the isolation, maintenance and restoration of medium/high voltage switchroom equipment – the arc flash protective clothing protects workers during high voltage switching operations in onshore or offshore substations.
 Image: NSPS.

 |Incident Energy Level